Leonardo M-346: Polish Air Force

 On 23 December 2013, it was announced that Poland had selected the M-346 to meet a requirement for an advanced jet trainer.
 A contract for eight aircraft was signed on 27 February 2014.
 The first two M-346s arrived at Dęblin in November 2016.
 The aircraft were initially not officially accepted due to non-compliance with contract specifications.
 The delivery deadline was originally November 2016, but delays meant delivery and acceptance was not complete until 22 December 2017.

-In December 2017, Poland's Ministry of National Defence announced it was seeking financial penalties from Leonardo of up to 100 million zlotys (U.S. $28 million) over the delays.
+In December 2017, Poland's Ministry of National Defence announced it was seeking financial penalties from Leonardo of up to 100 million zlotys (US$28 million) over the delays.
 Additionally, the ministry had complained that the M-346 was not fully capable of simulating certain weapon systems for training purposes.
-On 19 November 2018, Leonardo's Aircraft Division together with Elbit Systems completed delivery of M-346 Full Mission Simulators and Flight Training Devices to the Polish Air Force.
+On 19 November 2018, Leonardo's Aircraft Division together with Elbit Systems completed delivery of M-346 full-mission simulators and flight-training devices to the Polish Air Force.
 This was initially scheduled to be completed by November 2016.

-In March 2018, Poland signed for an additional four M-346s and support package, plus options for a further four aircraft, and a support package.
+In March 2018, Poland signed for an additional four M-346s and a support package, plus options for a further four aircraft with a support package.
 In December 2018, Poland signed for the additional four aircraft, as well as upgrades to the existing fleet of eight.
-Deliveries and upgrade work for the total of 16 M-346 is expected to run into 2022.
+Deliveries and upgrade work for the total of 16 M-346s was expected to run into 2022.

-On July 12, 2024, a Polish Air Force M-346 Demo Team jet crashed during its flying display near Gdynia.
+On 12 July 2024, a Polish Air Force M-346 Demo Team jet crashed during its flying display near Gdynia.
 Pilot Maj.
 Robert “Killer” Jeł lost his life in the crash.

-Others
+Potential operators

 Argentina

 In October 2016, the Argentine Air Force also evaluated the M-346 as a potential combat fighter to replace the Dassault Mirage III and Mirage 5 aircraft it had retired in 2015, as well as the Douglas A-4AR aircraft that remain in service with only limited capability.
-Argentina is speculated to be interested in ten to twelve aircraft.
+Argentina was speculated to be interested in 10 to 12 aircraft.

+Austria

+By November 2025, Austria finalized the purchase of 12 Leonardo M-346-FA jets, to replace the retired Saab 105 and close a long-standing gap in its air-defense and pilot-training capabilities, with deployment planned in Linz-Hörsching from 2028.
+The package spans about €1.5 billion, including aircraft, weapons, simulators, training, and maintenance.
+It enables the full implementation of the Bundesheer’s two-fleet strategy alongside the Eurofighter, and aims to restore domestic pilot training, which was previously outsourced abroad.